 MATERIAL - 16-19% silicon alloy (HyperEutectic) w/six expansion struts

 MARKINGS - "KB" cast into one side - "SL" cast into the other.
 Look for those markings!
 Only real Keith Black pistons have these markings.
 Don't accept inferior foreign manufactured copies!

-AND HOW HAVE THE FIRST 3 RUNS OF KB'S FARED?? - We sold 300 sets of KB's on these runs.
+AND HOW HAS THE FIRST RUN OF KB'S FARED?? - We sold 50 sets of KB's on the initial run.
 They have been used and abused in almost every way you can imagine.
 We have been impressed with the results.
 Only two users have lost a piston to disintegration - and in both cases we believe it was due to neglecting to open the top ring gap (as in the instructions) and/or not compensating on the timing (should be retarded 2-3 degrees from the previous setting).

 It is imperative to remember that these pistons are being used is some of the most extreme environments.
 One engine is a full race job running 11 to 1 compression with 28 lbs boost at the turbo (no I'm not making this up).
 At least half a dozen other sets are in full race engines - without any problems.
 Remember, that forged pistons have not traditionally held up as well as these KB's.
 ANYONE can destroy ANY piston, if they are misused enough.
 The real question is what pistons will hold up the best overall in extreme use - and not cost $600.00 (or worse) a set!

 We are convinced that these pistons are, at the very least, a match for forged (in strength and durability) and only time and further testing will prove if they are